VahidN/DNTCommon.Web.Core/README.md

   - [IUrlNormalizationService](/src/DNTCommon.Web.Core.Tests/UrlNormalizationServiceTests.cs) transforms a URL into a normalized URL so it is possible to determine if two syntactically different URLs may be equivalent.

 - Mail
   - [IWebMailService](/src/DNTCommon.Web.Core.TestWebApp/Controllers/WebMailServiceController.cs) simplifies sending an email using the `MailKit` library.
-Its able to use razor based email templates.
+It's able to use razor based email templates.

 - ModelBinders
   - [PersianDateModelBinderProvider](/src/DNTCommon.Web.Core.TestWebApp/Views/PersianDateModelBinder/Index.cshtml) parses an incoming Persian date and then binds it to a DateTime property automatically.
 To use it globally (assuming your app only sends Persian dates to the server), Add it to MvcOptions: `services.AddMvc(options => options.UsePersianDateModelBinder())` or just apply it to an specific view-model `[ModelBinder(BinderType = typeof(PersianDateModelBinder))]`.